scaleoutsean/eseries-perf-analyzer/README.md

 #     container_name, specifically , must be the same as array name in config.json.
 vim docker-compose.yml
 # We are still in ./collector subdirectory.
-# InfluxDB and Grafana are already running, start collector(s) and dbmanager:
+# InfluxDB and Grafana are already running.
+Start collector(s) and dbmanager:
 docker-compose up
 # Check Grafana and if OK, hit CTRL+C, restart with:
 docker-compose up -d